connor-brooks/Wobbler/README.md

 ## What is Wobbler for?
 In short, it is to enable quick experimentation with synthesis parameters, in a way that mimics the experience of a hardware synth.

+## How to use Wobbler
+* Compile
+* Connect MIDI keyboard
+* Tweak the (unlabeled) parameters until you find a sound you like

 ## Screenshot
 ![](screenshot.png)